InjectiveLabs/injective-chain-releases/guides/new-node.md

 # Join The Network

+To set up a new node and join Injective Canary Chain Mainnet, follow the official guide [join the mainnet][join-mainnet-link]

 To set up a new node and join Equinox testnet, follow the official guide [join the testnet][join-testnet-link]

-To set up a new node and join Canary mainenet, follow the official guide [join the mainnet][join-mainnet-link]

 If you need help, join our [Dicscord community][discord-community-link]